Tried and True – The Original is the Best

 Add milk, stirring with a fork.

-Dough will be sticky – lightly flour rolling surface and pat dough out to between a 1/2 and 1 inch thickness.
+The dough will be sticky – lightly flour rolling surface and pat dough out to between a 1/2 and 1 inch thickness.

-Use a biscuit cutter or glass and cut out biscuits.
-Place on greased cookie sheet and bake at 450 degrees for 10-12 minutes.
+Use a biscuit cutter or a glass and cut out biscuits.
+Place on greased cookie sheet and bake at 450 degrees F for 10-12 minutes.
 This make SIX biscuits when you roll it out to the proper thickness 😉 I spread mine with butter and homemade strawberry jam.
 Mmmmmm.

 *Can also roll dough flat into a rectangle, spread with butter, cinnamon, and sugar, roll up and slice into biscuits and bake.
 My kids love these cinnamon-sugar biscuits for breakfast!